doctorfree/Asciiville/README.md

 Terminal/Command options:
 	-c 'command' indicates use 'command'
-		If 'command' is keyword 'maps' then display a map using mapscii If 'command' is keyword 'moon' then display the phase of the Moon If 'command' is keyword 'news' then display RSS news feeds
+		If 'command' is keyword 'endo' then display ascii fluid simulation If 'command' is keyword 'maps' then display a map using mapscii If 'command' is keyword 'moon' then display the phase of the Moon If 'command' is keyword 'news' then display RSS news feeds